janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 1. The plugin must:

-- add the `@janus-idp/cli` dependency, which provides a new, required, `export-dynamic-plugin` command.
+- include the `@janus-idp/cli` dependency, which provides a new, required, `export-dynamic-plugin` command.
-- add the `export-dynamic` script entry,
+- include the `export-dynamic` script entry,
-- add the following elements to the package `files` list:

-  `"dist-dynamic/*.*", "dist-dynamic/dist/**", "dist-dynamic/alpha/*"`

 These recommended changes to the `package.json` are summarized below: